Hurricane Nora (1997): Meteorological history

-The system that was to become Hurricane Nora was likely related to a tropical wave, that had moved off the coast of Africa at the end of August 1997.
-The wave subsequently moved across the Atlantic Ocean and spawned Hurricane Erika in early September, before it continued to move westwards through the Caribbean Sea and entered the Pacific Ocean during September 12.
-After entering the Pacific Ocean, the wave encountered a favourable environment for tropical cyclogenesis, with very warm waters of around 29–30 °C and relatively light vertical wind shear.
-As a result, the system became better organised and developed a closed circulation, before the United States National Hurricane Center (NHC) initiated advisories and designated the disturbance as Tropical Depression Sixteen-E during September 16.
+The system that was to become Hurricane Nora was likely related to a tropical wave, that moved off the coast of Africa at the end of August 1997.
+The wave subsequently moved across the Atlantic Ocean and spawned Hurricane Erika in early September, before it continued to move westwards through the Caribbean Sea and entered the Pacific Ocean during 12 September.
+After entering the Pacific Ocean, the wave encountered a favorable environment for tropical cyclogenesis, with very warm waters of around 29–30 °C and relatively light vertical wind shear.
+As a result, the system became better organized and developed a closed circulation, before the United States National Hurricane Center (NHC) initiated advisories and designated the disturbance as Tropical Depression Sixteen-E during 16 September.
 At this time the system was located about 310 mi to the south of Acapulco, Mexico and had started to be steered towards the west-northwest, as a result of a ridge of high pressure over northern Mexico.
 During that day, bands of atmospheric convection surrounding the depression increased, before the NHC reported that the system had intensified into a tropical storm and named it Nora.
 At this time, the NHC noted that they had limited guidance on Nora as a result of various computer problems and that there was considerable uncertainty in the forecast track.